How To Clean Natural Stone

 Rust

-Rust is a common stain you’ll usually find on pool pavers, from fencing or from metal furniture you may have in your pool area.
-The cleaning technique is still the same though, whether it’s pool pavers you’re getting rust off of or its indoors like a kitchen or bathroom tile.
+Rust is a common stain you’ll find on your pool pavers, usually from fencing, swarf, or from metal pool furniture you may have in your pool area.

-The first step to cleaning rust is to try removing the stain with dishwashing liquid and water and then scrubbing with a soft kitchen broom.
-If the stain persists, try one of these 2 methods for removing rust from your natural stone.
-The first is using hydrochloric acid.
-The second is using oxalic acid.
-Both of which you can find from your local hardware store.
+The first step to cleaning rust is to try removing the stain with ph neutral detergent and water, agitate with a soft kitchen broom.
+If the stain persists, try this method for removing rust.

 Oxalic Acid